 Current Affairs

-NGT stopped construction near Pallikaranai Marshland
+NGT Stopped Construction Near Pallikaranai Marshland

 The Southern Bench of the National Green Tribunal (NGT) has ordered a stop to all construction activities within one kilometre of Pallikaranai Marshland.
 This step is meant to protect the ecologically sensitive wetland until a scientific study clearly defines its boundary and impact zone.